BatchDrake/batchdrake.github.io/SigDigger.md

+---
-# SigDigger - A free digital signal analyzer for GNU/Linux
+title: SigDigger - A free digital signal analyzer
+permalink: /SigDigger/
+---

 SigDigger is a graphical, digital signal analyzer I wrote for GNU/Linux and Qt 5.11.2.
 Unlike existing  alternatives, SigDigger is not based on [GNU Radio](https://www.gnuradio.org/).
 Instead, it uses its own DSP library (namely Sigutils) and a realtime DSP library (Suscan) that exploits multicore CPUs to distribute load.
 Also, SigDigger supports most SDR devices in the market thanks to [SoapySDR](https://github.com/pothosware/SoapySDR/wiki).
 Sigutils, Suscan and SigDigger are [software libre](https://en.wikipedia.org/wiki/Free_software), licensed under the terms of the [General Public License version 3](https://www.gnu.org/licenses/gpl-3.0.en.html).